tilld4wn/COMP483_MiniProject/README.md

 The pipeline should run in about 20 hours with the preset cpu input.

 ## Future Development/Improvements
-This wrapper is quite crude and could use some modifications to run more efficiently.
-Additionally, I would like to improve user input functionality.
+This wrapper is quite crude and could use some modifications to run more efficiently. \n Additionally, I would like to improve user input functionality. \n
 ***IMPORTANT***
 CUFFNORM IS GOING TO FAIL.
-THE FILES USED AS INPUT ARE NOT COMPATIBLE WITH THE SOFTWARE.
-This error in the wrapper is another future improvement.
+THE FILES USED AS INPUT ARE NOT COMPATIBLE WITH THE SOFTWARE. \n This error in the wrapper is another future improvement.